-- Connect the Fitbit Ace 2 to its charging cable and make sure it’s plugged in.
+- Connect the Fitbit Ace 3 or 2 to its charging cable and ensure it’s plugged in.

 - Open the Settings app and scroll until you find the Clear User Data option.
-It will not appear unless your Fitbit Ace 2 is plugged in.
+It will not appear unless your Fitbit Ace 2 or Ace 3 is plugged in.

 - Tap it and press the screen for three seconds when prompted.
 The tracker will vibrate, indicating your child’s data has been wiped.

-- Connect your Fitbit to its charging cable and make sure it’s plugged in and placed properly.
+- Connect your Fitbit to its charging cable and ensure it’s plugged in and placed correctly.

-- Hold down the button between five to ten seconds.
-You will usually see the Fitbit logo appear or the screen will flash.
+- Hold down the button for five to ten seconds.
+You will usually see the Fitbit logo appear, or the screen will flash.
 Release the button or buttons when it happens.

 - Disconnect the tracker from its charger and turn it back on if necessary.

-On some trackers like the Fitbit Flex 2, you will need to locate and press the button on the charging cable itself once the tracker is connected.
-Press it a couple of times in quick succession until all of the lights on the tracker light up to restart it.
+On some trackers like the Fitbit Flex 2, you must locate and press the button on the charging cable itself once the tracker is connected.
+Press it a couple of times quickly until all of the lights on the tracker light up to restart it.

 What about wiping your data?
-In most cases, older Fitbit trackers and watches can be reset by being disconnected from your Fitbit account.
+You can often reset older Fitbit trackers and watches by disconnecting them from your Fitbit account.
 You can follow the same steps we provided for the Alta and Alta HR trackers.
-None of your data will be transferred after the device is connected to a new account, so you can rest easy.
+Your data will not be transferred after the device is connected to a new account.